Mungualk/Mungualk/README.md

-"My inspiration it´s a worm..."
+My inspiration it´s a worm, hell yeah!

 <!---